MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 This step is done in the host that the enclave runs in, that can communicate to the enclave via 3001.

+In this call, the enclave generates an ephemeral ElGamal keypair and temporily stores in memory.
+It then creates the certificate containing the constructed PTB calling `seal_approve` with enclave object ID.
+The enclave ephemeral key signs request with session key and returns encoded fetch request.

 ```bash
 curl -X POST http://localhost:3001/seal/init_parameter_load -H 'Content-Type: application/json' -d '{"enclave_object_id": "<ENCLAVE_OBJECT_ID>", "initial_shared_version": <ENCLAVE_OBJ_VERSION>, "id": "0000" }'

 # Output: {"encoded_request": "<ENCODED_REQUEST>"}
 ```

-**What happens**:
-- The enclave generates ephemeral ElGamal keypair and temporily store in memory.
-- Then it creates the certificate containing the constructed PTB calling `seal_approve` with enclave object ID.
-- The enclave wallet signs request with session key and returns encoded fetch request.

 ### Step 3: Fetch Keys from Seal Servers